y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="studentcouncil12">Student Council - 12th</span>

 <small>Mar 22, 2023-present</small>
 <small>Became the vice head boy of my school.
-Trying to the best job I can.</small>
+Trying to the best job I can.
+Also, environment club work (head of events)!</small>

 <hr />

 #### Log

+- Summary of Environment Club Work: Will merge this log with this one.
+After my [student council work in 11th](#student-council-11th), I mostly just had meetings, an application form for this academic year (which I finished) and a run!

 - <time>Mar 23, 2023-Mar 24, 2023</time> Did some organisational work.